General information and occurrence

 Chalk is a calcareous, soft and porous sedimentary rock characterized by a high calcium carbonate (CaCO3) content and a very fine-grained structure.
 It is used mainly i.a.: rubber, paper, chemical, pharmaceutical, cosmetic, ceramic and cement industries; for the production of paints and lacquers, plastic, building materials, in the agriculture as a fertilizer chalk for the soil liming and as a fodder chalk for the animals breeding.
-The natural raw material is being increasingly replaced by lime meals doming from the processing of limestones and marbles and by a raw material gained from the process of solutions precipitation.
+The natural raw materials of a given characteristic and use are being also obtained as a result of milling of other types of limy rocks and through a process of solutions precipitation.

 In Poland, chalk is the name traditionally given to two different mineral raw materials: proper chalk rock (still often called as ”writing chalk” in Polish literature) and lacustrine chalk (calcareous tufa).
 The raw materials differ in an origin, a chemical composition and use.

 The proper chalk is an organogenic marine sediment of a white or creamy color constituted mainly from the planktonic organisms remains: coccoliths and crusts of forams.
 In Poland, it occurs in the Cretaceous sediments in the Lubelszczyzna area and in the area of north-eastern Poland where the Cretaceous deposits occur in the form of ice floats within the Quaternary sediments.
 In the vicinities of Kornica and Mielnik on the Bug river on the border of Mazowieckie and Podlaskie Voivodeships there have been 22 deposits of “writing chalk” documented, and 1 deposit in Pomorskie Voivodeship.
 In the Lubelszczyzna area, in the vicinities of Chełm. “writing chalk” is exploited for the cement production.
 The deposits occurring in this region are presented in the chapter Limestones and marls for cement and lime industries.